jeffmcmahan/Function.check/README.md

 ```

 ## How it works
-The first time a function runs, the `.check` call compiles the list of types to a a set of functions which effeciently check the types of the arguments.
-On each subsequent function, that set of functions is invoked to check the types.

-For a simple case, like `str = String` the function called is simply:
+The first time a type checked function runs, the `.check(arguments)` call compiles the list of types to a a set of functions which efficiently check the types of the arguments passed.
+On each subsequent function call, the compiled set of functions is invoked against the given arguments.
+For a simple case, like `str = String` the check logic is simply:

 ```js
 val => typeof val === 'string'
 ```

+The type declaration syntax is valid javascript.
+In standard javascript expressions like `Array[String]` are nonsense amounting to `undefined`, but these are assigned different syntax and semantics within Function#check.

 Whereas more complex union, generic, and duck types require more complex sets of checks that are, correspondingly, more work to execute.